ros2hp/grmgr/README.md

 ## A quick 101 on CSP?

 Built into Go are the foundations of a style of programming called Communicating Sequential Processes (CSP) and in my humble opinion is the languages most identifying and powerful feature.
 One of the fundamental components of CSP is Go's **_goroutine_**, which enable functions to be executed asynchronously using Go's built in runtime engine.
-The other component fundamental to CSP is Go's **_channel_**, which provides the infrastructure to enable communication between goroutines, i.e. the C in  CSP.
+The other component fundamental to CSP is Go's **_channel_**, which provides the infrastructure to enable communication between goroutines, i.e. enabling the C in  CSP.
 In the two line code fragment we are reading data from a channel, which has been populated by a goroutine (not shown) in a for-loop and instantiating a parraleTask function asynchronously using the **_go_** keyword.

 ```
 	        . . .